 - The CV of the nominee;

-- Three external letters of support (e.g., from international experts in the nominee’s field).
+In addition three external letters of support (e.g., from international experts in the nominee’s field) should be sent directly to the Chair of the awards committee (to ensure confidentiality of references).
 No letter should exceed two pages in length.

-CASCA is delighted to recognize Dr. Ellison’s achievements with this award.
+CASCA is delighted to recognize Dr. Rosolowsky’s achievements with this award.